3d-it/auto-annotated-portfolio/content/pages/blog/submit-sitemap-google-bing.md

 ---
 type: PostLayout
 title: >-
-  Step-by-Step Guide: Submitting Your Sitemap to Google Search Console and Bing Webmasters
+  How to Submit a Sitemap: A Step-by-Step Guide To Google Search Console and Bing Webmasters
 date: '2024-11-23'
 excerpt: >-
   Submitting your sitemap to Google Search Console and Bing Webmasters is a